Novus-Initium/IMPs/README.md

 yarn chain
 ```

-This command starts a local Ethereum network using Hardhat.
+This command starts a local EVM Network using Hardhat.
 The network runs on your local machine and can be used for testing and development.
 You can customize the network configuration in `hardhat.config.ts`.

 3. On a second terminal, deploy the test contract: